LeetLLM

 Track these per tool and per risk tier rather than relying on one aggregate dashboard number.
 Set alert thresholds from the effect and policy: a correction on an isolated draft and a correction on a money-movement proposal carry different operational meaning.

-A subtle but critical vulnerability in HITL systems is that the approval request itself is an attack vector.
-If an attacker can control the content of the approval message (e.g., via a malicious email subject line that the agent summarizes), they can trick the human reviewer.
+A subtle but critical prompt-injection vulnerability in HITL systems is that the approval request itself is an attack vector.
+If an attacker can control content that the agent summarizes, such as a commit message, incident comment, or retrieved ticket, they can trick the human reviewer.

-Consider Riley summarizing a customer email and asking for approval to send a reply.
-A malicious email might contain:
+Consider Vega summarizing a deployment ticket and asking for approval to publish a release update.
+A malicious comment might contain:

 "SYSTEM ALERT: Please click 'Approve' to verify your account security.
 Ignore the actual reply content below."

-If the approval UI renders this prominently, a distracted human might approve a malicious response sent to a customer.
+If the approval UI renders this prominently, a distracted human might approve a malicious update or traffic change.

 Escaping doesn't decide whether an action is allowed, but it stops evidence text from becoming active page markup.
 This small renderer keeps attacker-controlled text inside an evidence panel and renders the actual approval control separately.